CALCIUM OXALATE UROLITHIASIS IN A

 to come.
 Then stones might form again."

-I asked the owner to monitor the urine intake,
+I asked the owner to monitor the urine

-colour and consistency over 24 hours.
+intake, colour and consistency over 24

+because he would "pee" onto the mattress

+which had to be thrown away.
+Doors would be

+He continued to urine-mark with little urine

+dogs that have not been neutered.
 The dog

-"pee" onto the mattress which had to be

-thrown away.
-Doors would be locked.
-He would

-to urine-mark with little urine as this is

-not been neutered.
-The dog has to pee on the

-to mark his territory.
+smell of other dogs - to mark his territory.

 Conclusion